kevinwatson/yamaha-tw200-history-book/040-chapter-03.md

 For off-roading, Yamaha's own BW200 with a similar square headlight look and wide tires was a competing product until it was discontinued in 1989.

+## Uses

+The TW has been marketed as an agricultural vehicle because of its low gear ratio and wide tires.
+It doesn't have the ground clearance (10 inches), large engine (196 cc) or suspension (6.3 inches in the front and 5.9 inches on the rear) of it's dirt bike cousins.

+The TW is only distantly related to its street bike relatives.
+It has mirrors, headlamp, brake light/taillight and signal lights so it can be ridden on city streets, but because of its low gear ratio with a top speed of around 55 mph and stock off-road tires it's not suitable as a commuter or road bike.

+What the TW does have, though, is versatility.
+Its stock knobby tires (narrower in the front, wider in the back) which provides a softer ride and the ability to ride from town into the hills, to the trails, and even off-trail no matter the terrain.

+It can be used as a commuter bike if you're lucky enough to live close to work and can take either city streets or the backroads, and of course if you're a farmer or rancher.

 ## Resources

 * https://bikeswiki.com/Yamaha_TW200